DiarmuidHenry/Project-02/README.md

 This project is a website where users can play the game Rock Paper Scissors Lizard Spock.

-The game is clear, easy to understand for those who are familiar or unfamiliar with the game and its history/structure.
+The game is clear and easy to understand, both for those who are familiar or unfamiliar with the game and its history/structure.

-Pictures, unambiguous instructions and clear text make it easy to navigate and play, while emotive messages, coloured results and changing images invoke emotive responses from user/s as they play.
+Pictures, unambiguous instructions and clear text make it easy to navigate and play, whilst emotive messages, coloured results and changing images invoke emotive responses from users as they play.

 ![Homepage on all devices](./documents/readme-images/all-screens.webp)

 [Deployed Website](https://diarmuidhenry.github.io/Project-02/)

 ## Table of Contents<!-- omit from toc -->
 - [Introduction](#introduction)